Who We Are

 - More than 9,000 high schools, colleges, and universities strengthen their mental health and suicide prevention safety nets for students by using JED resources.

-- Nearly 350 colleges representing over 4.5 million students participate in JED Campus to improve their mental health, substance misuse, and suicide prevention programming.
+- Over 370 colleges representing over 4.8 million students participate in JED Campus to improve their mental health, substance misuse, and suicide prevention programming.

 - Schools that have completed JED Campus have significantly improved their approaches to supporting student mental health and preventing suicide through life skills programs, identifying students at risk, promoting help-seeking behaviors, providing mental health and substance misuse services, and restricting access to potentially lethal means.